oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/run-graph-algorithms-on-data-warehouse/run-graph-algorithms-on-data-warehouse.md

     ![Clone the Sales Analysis notebook](./images/notebooks-clone-sales-analysis.png "Clone the Sales Analysis notebook ")

-6. Go back to the Use Case folder and select the cloned notebook.
-Click the **Unlock** button on the top right of the cloned notebook.
+6. Go back to the Use Cases folder and select the cloned notebook.
+Click the **Disable Read-only** button on the top right of the cloned notebook.

     ![Unlock the notebook to make it writable](./images/notebooks-unlocked-for-write.png "Unlock the notebook to make it writable ")